OlgaParkhomenko/git_project/README.md

 /contact
 Interactive form for feedback.
-Feedbacks are collected in 'responses.yxy' file.
+Feedbacks are collected in 'responses.txt' file.
 ```